Guister/Guister.github.io/README.md

 <img src="https://i.imgur.com/uQbbDKd.png">
 </p>

-**Planet Aid** <p align="justify"> was the first game I worked on and it was developen in XNA, which is no longer supported.
+<p align="justify"><strong>Planet Aid</strong> was the first game I worked on and it was developen in XNA, which is no longer supported.
 The game is similar to the Angry Birds formula where the player would have to launch a flask, controlling its force and direction, reaching the end goal.
 Maps are composed by different planets that would serve as both an obstacle and as a gravitational force that would change the trajectory of the flask.</p>

 <p align="justify">